What is malaria?

 What are the symptoms of malaria?

 Early stages of malaria may be similar to the flu.
-The following are the most common symptoms of malaria.
-However, each person may experience symptoms differently.
-Symptoms may include:
+These are the most common symptoms

 - Muscle ache